DARK PURPLE TO BLACK SKIN / RED FLESH

 10+: Double Barrel

 Spiking a pollinator means to graft a central limb of the commercial variety with one of the confirmed pollinators.
 The recommended method would be to spike each tree once, but alternate more than one confirmed pollinator throughout the commercial orchard.
-However, some varieties are easy to set and require spikes in about 25% to 50% of the trees.
 Some growers prefer to interplant the pollinator in the same row between two trees of the preferred variety and grow them in a flagpole or or very upright V-style, often pulling and tying a limb toward the center of each adjoining tree.